MaxHalleran/tinyApp/README.md

 ## Current focus

--Adding dynamic html partial functionality
+-Adding dynamic html error functionality
--Applying the REST philosophy to the application -Cookie tracker: a field to keep track of how many (possibly unique) visits a short link has had
+-Prettying up the program, move the style partial to a css file and properly format the application with bootstrap -Applying the REST philosophy to the application -Cookie tracker: a field to keep track of how many (possibly unique) visits a short link has had -Cookie checking, check the cookie against the database and clear if it isn't present -error checking, in templateVars add an error field that gets filled in if there's an error

-## Minor bugs

--Clicking the login button on the login page returns an error